sparkyniner/Netryx-Astra-V2-Geolocation-Tool/README.md

 **This is not a real-time system.** Running MASt3R on 500 candidates takes several minutes on a consumer GPU.
 This is designed for forensic analysis — investigative journalism, human rights documentation, OSINT research, insurance fraud investigation — not for navigation or live tracking.

 **Indexing requires meaningful compute.** MegaLoc's DINOv2 backbone is ~5x heavier than the CosPlace backbone used in V1.
 Indexing a 1km radius takes ~20-30 minutes.
 A full city (10km+) is an overnight job.
 That's why the Community Hub exists — so this cost is paid once and shared.
+Also the match with most inliners isnt neccsarily the correct match that's why it returns multiple results which you can cross check yourself.